-Because of the sensitivity of the cases they’re involved in, forensic accountants must act with utmost discretion.
+Because of the sensitivity of the cases, they’re involved in, forensic accountants must act with the utmost discretion.
 Typically, the crimes they work for are white-collar crimes, involving not only the money but the reputations of the account holders and other parties involved.
 For that reason, they have to act alone and silently when investigating an account.

-While they’re investigating, they are specifically looking for fraud, or pieces of the puzzle that just don’t fit.
+While they’re investigating, they are specifically looking for fraud or pieces of the puzzle that just don’t fit.
 They must first meet with a lawyer or attorney to receive details about the case and learn what evidence they’re supposed to be looking for.
-Afterward they figure out a plan for their investigation and retrieve the records they’ll need to search to find the evidence they’re looking for.
+Afterward, they figure out a plan for their investigation and retrieve the records they’ll need to search to find the evidence they’re looking for.

 While the forensic auditor deals a lot with numbers, they also conduct interviews to get stories and personal accounts involving the financial dealings they’re investigating.
 These interviews will later serve to help the accountant to piece together the puzzle, figuring out what fits and what doesn’t.
 They’ll look for clues, such as personal spending that the suspect(s) may have taken part in recklessly after embezzling money from their company.
-It’s the accountant’s job to figure out where the money went, beyond reasonable doubt.
+It’s the accountant’s job to figure out where the money went, beyond a reasonable doubt.

 Once they’ve completed their investigation, they submit their findings to the court or attorney, and will likely be called to give expert testimony about their part in the investigation to present what they found to be true.

 Once people who are good with numbers and show interest in television shows like CSI and Criminal Minds find out what forensic accounting is all about, they typically look into what it takes to gain entry into the field.

 First, any aspiring forensic accountant should have at least a four-year degree in accounting, and a few years of experience in the field as well as being a CPA (certified public accountant) bypassing your Uniform Certified Public Accountant Exam.